This page is part of the Guidance Document Repository (GDR).

 - drugs recommended for administration to animals that may be consumed as food; [B.01.001(1), FDR; 2(1), Processed Products Regulations].

 Food additives or classes of food additives can only be used in certain foods.
 Health Canada's 15 lists of permitted food additives indicate which standardized and unstandardized foods can contain a given food additive.

 There are specifications in the Food and Drug Regulations (FDR) for certain food additives.
-If there are no food additive specifications under the FDR, food additives must comply with specifications in the Food Chemicals Codex [B.01.045, FDR].
+If there are no food additive specifications under the FDR, food additives, including most food colours must comply with specifications set out in the Food Chemical Codex (FCC) or the specifications of the Joint FAO/WHO Expert Committee on Food Additives (JECFA) [B.01.045, FDR].

 How Food Additives are Regulated

 Health Canada regulates food additive use under the FDR and associated Marketing Authorizations (MA).
 The CFIA is responsible for the enforcement of these regulations and MAs.

 If the lists of permitted food additives do not allow for a particular use of a food additive, a manufacturer may file a food additive submission with Health Canada in order to use that food additive in foods sold in Canada.
 For additional information, refer to Health Canada's Guide for the Preparation of Submissions on Food Additives.

 Manner of Declaring in the List of Ingredients

 As indicated in the section on manner of declaring ingredients, food additives must be declared by an acceptable common name in the list of ingredients of a prepackaged product.
 However, as per B.01.008(4)(d) of the FDR, they may be listed at the end of the list of ingredients in any order.